layoutBox/FlexLayout/README.md

 In the following sections we will see:

-1. How to create, modifiy and defines flex containers and items.
+1. How to create, modify and defines flex containers and items.
 2. Flexbox container's properties
 3. Flexbox item's properties